 Can a felon become a locksmith in Arkansas?

 Yes.
-Arkansas doesn’t prohibit felons from working as locksmiths since there’s no state licensing requirement.
+Arkansas does not prohibit felons from working as locksmiths since there is no state licensing requirement.
 However, your background might affect whether businesses hire you or if you can get bonded.

 Do customers tip locksmiths in Arkansas?

-Tipping isn’t expected but happens occasionally, especially for after-hours emergency calls.
-If you’re curious about industry norms, check our guide on whether to tip locksmiths.
+Tipping is not expected but happens occasionally, especially for after-hours emergency calls.
+If you are curious about industry norms, check our guide on whether to tip locksmiths.

 Does insurance cover locksmith services in Arkansas?